Minor Programs

 Information Sciences and Technology

-This minor is structured to provide students with the theoretical frameworks and skill sets necessary to compete and be productive in the information technology-intensive global context that defines the new "Information Age."
+The tech world is ever-evolving and growing at lightening speed.
+This minor will provide you with the skillsets needed to compete and be productive in the information technology-intensive global context that defines the new "Information Age."

 For more information, contact: